GarfDev/amazing-discord-template/README.md

 A Discord bot boilerplate that aim to typesafe, stable and functional.

-If you have any suggestion, request of error, please kindly create an issues on [react-firebase github repository](https://github.com/GarfDev/best-discord-bot-typescript-template-ever).
+If you have any suggestion, request of error, please kindly create an issues on [here](https://github.com/GarfDev/best-discord-bot-typescript-template-ever).

 ## Table of Contents